TOAST-DOCS/WEB-Firewall/en/console-guide-self.md

 [Guide for WEBFRONT-KS Initial Settings](http://static.toastoven.net/prod_web_firewall/WEBFRONT-KS_초기%20설정%20가이드.pptx)
 * After initial setting is completed, change your DNS setting to WEB Firewall floating IP, to lead the domain traffic you need to protect to go through WEB Traffic.
-* 제조사에서 제공하는 릴리스 노트를 참고하여 웹 방화벽 PLOS 버전을 최신으로 업데이트해야 합니다.
+* The PLOS of the web firewall must be updated to the latest version as specified in the release note provided by the manufacturer.
-  * 리스 노트 다운로드 방법: 웹 방화벽 접속 > SYSTEM > 일반 설정 > PLOS 관리 > 다운로드 PLOS > 다운로드
+  * To download release note: Access firewall > SYSTEM > General Settings > Manage PLOS > Download PLOS > Download.

 ## Operations